 Radium was discovered in 1898 in Paris, by Marie S. Curie and her husband Pierre in pitchblende (mainly uranium dioxide, UO2).

-If pitchblende contains 50 percent uranium oxides, about eight tons of it is needed to extract 1 gram of radium.
+About eight tons of pitchblende made up of 50 percent uranium oxides is needed to extract 1 gram of radium.

 Now, in radium – in the form of radium bromide – they had discovered a further radioactive element whose chemistry was very similar to that of group II metal barium.